 The necropolis remained largely intact until the civil war, when many of the tombs were looted, and if you peek into holes in the sarcophagi, you can see the shattered bones of its skeletal inhabitants.

 If after all of this archaeology you would prefer a reminder of more modern religions, the city of Qana (Cana in the Bible) is a reasonable drive east from Tyre.
 There is a cave in Qana that is said to be where Jesus and the disciples took refuge from the heat for lessons, and the city of Qana is said to be where Jesus turned water into wine.

 The cave itself and surrounding tourist area is very well kept up, remarkably so for Lebanon, and worth a visit.
 The vistas are beautiful and there is a tangible sense of spirituality in the air.
 If you want an image of “god’s country” or Jesus preaching on the hills, you won’t be disappointed.

 Christian and Muslim Harmony

-Qana is very small and poor town on a hill, and it is a perfect example of Christian and Muslim harmony in Lebanon.
-The Muslims usually wear cover (a head scarf), the Christians don’t, and there are separate living areas for the different groups that co-exist peacefully.
+Qana is a very small and poor town on a hill, and it is a perfect example of Christian and Muslim harmony in Lebanon.
+The Muslims usually wear a cover (a head scarf), the Christians don’t, and there are separate living areas for the different groups that co-exist peacefully.
 Both peoples are pleasant and give accurate and polite directions to the other areas of town after inviting you in for some strong Lebanese coffee.

-The city was united by tragedy in 1996 when an Israeli missile hit an orphanage in the center of the town, and a monument to the children and museum of peace has been erected on the site.
+The city was united by tragedy in 1996 when an Israeli missile hit an orphanage in the center of the town, and a monument to the children and a museum of peace has been erected on the site.